Matthew-Bozoukov/attribution-graphs-frontend-for-mlp-neurons/briefOverview.md

 ```
 `initRenderAll()` is contained within util.js and just creates an object that contains a bunch of event labels, with the strings given to the function defining those event labels.
 These each then trigger a function (which is defined within the `renderAll.funcUpdates()` section of the simplification) when that specific event tied to the visState of the site occurs.

+The corresponding rendering code is defined within util.js under a bunch of sub functions but a simple example lies within ggPlot().

 # Other Files: